 Since launching, HEOS has been upgraded with support for high-res audio and additional support for streaming services such as Amazon Music.
 You also get more Alexa skills, allowing you to control playback with vocal commands.

-Sound is smooth, spacious and replete with insight.
+The HEOS system sounds smooth, spacious and detailed.
 And while Audio Pro's offering just edges it on sound quality, HEOS makes for a superb all-rounder – and it offers a wider choice of pick 'n' mix components.

 Read more: Denon HEOS multi-room system review

 The Bose SoundTouch system is a bit of a mixed bag.
-Reliable wi-fi streaming and and impressive sound – blessed with plenty of scale and dynamic expression – are the highlights.
+Reliable wi-fi streaming and and impressive sound are the highlights.
 Sadly the control app is less impressive.
 It's easy to use, but lacks functionality.

 Were it not for the commanding presence of Sonos and Audio Pro in this category, the SoundTouch would be higher up this list.
 We admire its sound and simplicity, but it doesn't quite measure up to more contemporary, feature-laden rivals.
 Still, it's a decent performer at an attractive price.